 In April 2015, BARDA posted a notice of intent to use other than full and open competition to award a sole source contract to us for the procurement of brincidofovir for the treatment of smallpox.
 In May 2015, BARDA posted an approved justification for the use of other than full and open competition for the contract.
 In July 2015, BARDA issued a RFP entitled "2015 Procurement of a Second Smallpox Antiviral Drug for the Strategic National Stockpile."
 In August 2015, we submitted a response to the RFP and we subsequently engaged in discussions with BARDA regarding our response.
 The issuance of that RFP did not culminate with agreement for the sole source supply of brincidofovir for the Strategic National Stockpile.
-On February 9, 2018, the DHHS issued a pre-solicitation notice (No. 18-100-SOL-00011) entitled, "Procurement and Late-Stage Development of Smallpox Antiviral Drug(s)."
-There are no RFPs for procurement of a smallpox antiviral currently pending.

-In the event a new RFP is issued we will likely submit a proposal.
-In the event that our proposal is chosen (potentially among several competing proposals) and before we can enter into a contract we must negotiate its terms, including the price and delivery schedule.
-In addition, as a governmental agency, BARDA's ability to enter into a contract is subject to continued funding for this purpose, which can change at any time.
 We remain in discussions with BARDA regarding the potential to supply brincidofovir to the Strategic National Stockpile, however, there can be no assurances regarding any such procurement.
 We continue to receive funding under an advanced research and development contract for the development of brincidofovir for the treatment of smallpox.
 We are currently evaluating brincidofovir for efficacy in two different animal models to support potential approval under the FDA's animal rule.

-On August 4, 2017, we received correspondence from the FDA that indicated that we will need to conduct a second rabbitpox study of brincidofovir for the treatment of smallpox.
-We are in process of working with the FDA and BARDA on the design and conduct of this adjunct rabbitpox study.
-Through our continuing development contract with BARDA, we are conducting final confirmatory studies prior to conducting the pivotal efficacy study in the mouse model of smallpox infection (ectromelia virus).
+Through our continuing development contract with BARDA, we recently completed the in-life segment of our second rabbitpox efficacy study and initiated the pivotal efficacy study in the mouse model (ectromelia virus).
 We believe that efficacy data from this model could serve as the second animal model to support the approval of brincidofovir for the treatment of smallpox.